onqtam/headjack/docs/why/10_COOPERATION.md

 Inward-Facing Circles

-> "One specific way to generate common knowledge, as mentioned in our bus example earlier, is eye contact.
+> "One specific way to generate common knowledge ... is eye contact.
 For larger groups the closest thing to eye contact is for everyone to face each other in a circle, which enables each person to see that everyone else is paying attention.
 Perhaps this is one reason why inward-facing circles help in coordination." - [Rational Ritual, by Michael Suk-Young Chwe](https://www.goodreads.com/en/book/show/1116212)

 <details><summary>Further details</summary><p>